Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 learner_ranger_rf$train(task_mod_data)
 ```

 This is where a three-part data partition is useful.
-We would use it to further calibrate these results.
-Let's take a look at how the new predictions look.
+We would use it to calibrate these results further.
+But first, let's look at how the new predictions look.

 ```r